mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 Our tickets are owned by groups, and are "sub-owned" by individuals.
 I (try to) always get a ticket on THEIR side to reference in my tickets.

-## Soft Deprovisioning
+## Soft Decommissioning

-We do "soft" deprovisioning where things just get marked for removal or deactivated.
+We do "soft" decommissioning where things just get marked for removal or deactivated.
 Then they can be cleaned up later.
 Sometimes stuff happens...

 Tickets.